christine-lepird/christine-lepird.github.io/research.md

 * INSNA 2017 NASN Conference: Presented independent research project into cross-network sentiment analysis analyzing social balance theory on Reddit.

+### Teaching and Mentoring
+* During the Spring 2023 semester, I TA'd Dynamic Network Analysis under Prof. Kathleen M. Carley at CMU.
+* In the Summer of 2023, I supervised an intern who I collaborated with to analyze social media news sharing during the 2022 U.S. Midterms.
+I've enjoyed mentoring two more interns when I was a researcher at JHU APL.

 ### School Projects
 * I made [this website](https://csowa-ids-final.weebly.com/) to analyze what the Russian Internet Research Agency was doing on Reddit around the time of the 2016 election for my Interactive Data Science class in the Fall of 2019.